Are learning resources supporting medical students effectively?

 How should communication and feedback change?

-Students often perceive feedback and communications as insufficient or late.
+Students often perceive feedback in medical education and course communication as insufficient or late.
 Provide timely, actionable feedback linked to criteria and next steps; standardise turnaround times; and use digital drop‑ins to increase staff availability.
 Operationally, appoint an owner for course communications, send a concise weekly update, and run a simple “you said/we’re doing” loop.
-This approach reduces avoidable friction in communications and timetabling and makes expectations predictable.
+This approach reduces avoidable friction in communication and timetabling and makes expectations predictable.

 What technical fixes improve integration across years and phases?